wildabeast/appmaker/readme.md

 - Code editing tool 2%
 - Self hosted NudgePad 1%

-Our goal is to deliver all of this in a product with a simple conceptual model.
+Our goal is to deliver all of this in a product with a simple and cohesive conceptual model.

 Team
 ----

 #### Leadership
-Architect - Breck Yunits @breck7 breck@nudgepad.com
+- Architect: Breck Yunits github.com/breck7 breck@nudgepad.com
-Senior Engineer - Ben Zulauf @bczulauf ben@nudgepad.com
+- Senior Engineer: Ben Zulauf github.com/bczulauf ben@nudgepad.com

 #### Toolmakers
 (add)